 IBSA is a unique Forum which brings together India, Brazil and South Africa, three large democracies and major economies from three different continents, facing similar challenges.
 All three partners are developing, pluralistic, multi-cultural, multi-ethnic, multi-lingual and multi-religious nations.

-- IBSA, formalized at Foreign Ministers meeting in Brasilia in June 2003, is celebrating its 15th Anniversary
+- IBSA, formalized at Foreign Ministers meeting in Brasilia in June 2003, has completed celebrating its 15th Anniversary

 - IBSA is a purely South-South grouping of like-minded countries, committed to inclusive sustainable development, in pursuit of the well-being for their peoples and those of the developing world.
 The principles, norms and values underpinning the IBSA Dialogue Forum are participatory democracy, respect for human rights, the Rule of Law and the strengthening of multilateralism.